diogojesusdev/octoflows/_docs/2) USAGE.md

 ```bash
 python image_transformer.py uniform
 ```
-> Note: You can see workflow progression in real-time by setting `open_dashboard=False` on the `.compute()` function that triggers the workflow
+> Note: You can monitor the workflow's progress in real time by setting `open_dashboard=False` in the `.compute()` function that triggers the workflow.

 3) Checking workflow metrics
-To visualize workflow metrics, you have 2 dashboards:
+To visualize workflow metrics, two dashboards are available:

-- **Planner Analysis Dashboard** (shows aggregated metrics across different workflows for all planners, ideal for debugging planner algorithms performance)
+- **Planner Analysis Dashboard**: Shows aggregated metrics across different workflows for all planners, which is ideal for debugging the performance of planner algorithms.
 ```bash
 cd _metadata_analysis
 streamlit run planners_analysis_dashboard.py
 ```

-- **Workflow Analysis Dashboard** (shows metrics for a specific workflow instances, ideal for debugging workflow performance)
+- **Workflow Analysis Dashboard**: Shows metrics for specific workflow instances, which is ideal for debugging workflow performance.
 ```bash
 cd _metadata_analysis
 streamlit run workflow_analysis_dashboard.py